TrademarkTrademark

 • Environment scope: That environment is the only place the module can be used.

 Create and maintain the module in one place and share with many teams and environments.
-This allows you to create account-wide standards, but also lets your individual teams add more modules at their respective scope if their permissions allow for it, but not change or remove modules from a higher scope.
-Introducing the hierarchy starts to enforce policy on modules, but can be taken even further with the Open Policy Agent integration.
+That gives you account-wide standards, and it still lets individual teams add their own modules at their scope if their permissions allow it.
+They can't change or remove modules from a higher scope.
+The hierarchy starts to enforce policy on modules, and you can take it further with the Open Policy Agent integration.

 Summary